 Psychological Signs of Cocaine Addiction and Withdrawal

 When someone actively abuses cocaine, you’ll see quite a few psychological changes.
 Cocaine is a stimulant that gives a person high amounts of energy, and it can also give him or her a false sense of power.
 Those who use cocaine will also be likely to go through drastic mood swings that can often seem manic.

 Unlike many other drugs, the signs of cocaine addiction and withdrawal are often psychological rather than physical.
 When a person is coming down from cocaine, he or she may become extremely irritable and verbally abusive.
-This happens because the isn’t receiving its regular hit of dopamine.
+This happens because the brain isn’t receiving its regular levels of dopamine.
+The body is not used to producing dopamine naturally after drug abuse.
 This psychological dependence makes the person feel as though he or she must have the drug.

 The Physical Signs of Cocaine Addiction

 Cocaine comes in two primary forms.
-This include powder and rock cocaine, which people take in different ways.
+This includes powder and rock cocaine, which people take in different ways.
 Depending on the person’s lifestyle, he or she may primarily snort cocaine, so you may see residue on his or her nose.
 Those who snort cocaine often sniff a lot, rub their noses, and may also regularly rub their teeth.
 Powdered cocaine is often used by middle and upper-class people, but rock cocaine is a huge problem as well.